 And, trust me, you will!
 If the pop culture approach of Lucrezia’s channel appeals to you, Easy Italian is going to, as well, since their content also focuses on practical, real aspects of Italian life rather than just Italian grammar rules.

-This is a great channel if you're already familiar with the basics of Italian and want to learn how to apply your language skills in a more natural way — with slang terms and common phrases, for example?
+Easy Italian is a great channel if you're already familiar with the basics of Italian and want to learn how to apply your language skills in a more natural way — with slang terms and common phrases, for example.
 It's also excellent if you learn better in a real-life scenario.

 Note that every video on the Easy Italian channel already has subtitles incorporated.
 So you'll need to switch captions off.